subscribe iconSubscribe to Notifications

 King Salmon

 Sportfishing for king salmon is open in Yakutat area marine waters.
-More sport fishing reports for saltwater king salmon fishing have come in over the past week.
-There are a few kings being caught back inside Yakutat Bay at locations such as logdump, Johnstone Pass, and Monti Bay.
-Herring have still been seen spawning in locations such as Puget Cove and Point Turner, but for the most part have vacated the area.
+Fishing for kings has slowed dramatically as the bay has been flooded with coho salmon.
 Most anglers troll spoons or herring behind a flasher.
-Please check the department website below for the recent emergency order and advisory annoucements regarding 2025 regional king salmon regulations for Southeast Alaska.
+Please check the department website below for the recent emergency order and advisory announcements regarding 2025 regional king salmon regulations for Southeast Alaska.

 Halibut